-Strongbow Exploration (TSX-V:SBW) is a member of the Osisko group of companies; Osisko Gold Royalties (TSX-OR) is the Company’s largest shareholder, currently owning 31% of the issued share capital.
+Strongbow Exploration (TSX-V:SBW) is an Associate Company of Osisko; Osisko Gold Royalties (TSX-OR) is the Company’s largest shareholder, currently owning 31% of the issued share capital.

 The Company is building a portfolio of strategic metals assets in North America and the United Kingdom, and its flagship project is the past producing South Crofty underground tin mine in Cornwall, UK.
 South Crofty is arguably the most important historical tin mine in the UK and hosts one of the highest grade tin resources worldwide.
 The project has the potential to be the only high-grade tin producer in Europe.